 Whether you serve nachos and guac or avocado toast and matcha, we got you covered with this complete step-by-step guide to launching your very own restaurant website:

 01. Gather up inspiration and ideas

 As you look through these restaurant websites and templates, make a mental note of why you find them so appealing, and what you think can be made better.
 These insights will prove useful in creating your own website.
 You can then start brainstorming any ideas you may have for your site.
-Do you envision a full-screen photo welcoming your visitors, or do you prefer to start with only a logo?
+Do you envision a full-screen photo welcoming your visitors, or do you prefer to start with only a restaurant logo or even a bakery logo?
 Do you want your visitors to navigate through the website using a menu, or by scrolling down on a single, long-scroll page?
 With ideas such as these starting to take shape, you can begin to plan out your site’s structure.

 02. Plan out your content

 Approaching the preparation of a meal without choosing its ingredients first is the web design equivalent of not deciding on the pages or sections you’d like your website to include before visiting the Editor.
 Think of what information you want to provide your visitors with (anything from opening hours to a photo gallery) and what actions you’d like them to be able to perform (such as reserving a table).

 To ease you through the decision making process, here’s our list of recommended pages for a restaurant website.
 You can, of course, add or detract from this list to best reflect your business, but consider these options a great place to start:

 Homepage: As the entryway to your site, your homepage is your one chance at a first impression.
 This section should be clean and uncluttered, providing only the most concise information which visitors need to know straight away.
 Your business name, meaning the name of restaurant, should be placed prominently and followed by a smaller tagline that explains the service you provide.
 Finally, adding one or two eye-catching visuals to your homepage is always a good practice for hooking visitors.